The best mind map software makes it simple and easy to visualize ideas, actions, and workflows, so as to improve productivity.

 XMind has been singled out for praise online for its clear focus on business users, as well as its minimalist interface which allows for easy mind map creation through a series of templates.
 Another respectable feature includes 'day and night' mode which dims the screen to protect your eyes.

-If you'd like to know more, read our full XMind review.
+Read our full XMind review.

-Bubbl.us (opens in new tab) is a cloud-based mind map service and can be accessed from virtually any internet compatible device.
+Bubbl.us is a cloud-based mind map service and can be accessed from virtually any internet compatible device.
 Its existence is thanks to a flash of inspiration by project founder 'Levon'.
 While at college, he was leafing through a copy of David Allen's Getting Things Done and discovered a chapter on brainstorming.
-Levon started doing this on pen and paper but later teamed up with fellow programmer 'Kirill' to begin development of Bubbl.us.
+Levon started doing this on pen and paper but later teamed up with fellow programmer 'Kirill' to begin the development of Bubbl.us.